 - You were born in a foreign country to at least one parent who is a US citizen.

 If you realize you fall within one of those situations, you are probably an Accidental American.
 To be absolutely certain though, you’ll need proof, like a birth certificate.
 You can also check in with your parents to see if they registered your birth at a US Embassy or Consulate.

-Accidental Americans are people who innocently did know they are a US citizen but are bound to the same laws and regulations as a regular citizen.
-This means Accidental Americans who live abroad are required to report their income to the IRS as long as they meet the filing threshold.
+Accidental Americans are people who innocently did not know they are a US citizen.
+Meaning they are bound to the same laws and regulations as regular citizen.
+Accidental Americans who live abroad have a requirement to report their income to the IRS as long as they meet the filing threshold.

-All US citizens, no matter where they live around the world, are required to report and pay worldwide income and taxes to the IRS once a year.
+All US citizens, no matter where they live around the world, must report and pay worldwide income and taxes to the IRS once a year.
 Therefore, if you possess US citizenship, even if you have a passport and citizenship in another country, you will need to file US taxes every year.